avyboy/aresmush/tutorials/customization/customize-game.md

 You can't use multiple lines of text in YAML files, but you can use %R's, ansi and other [format codes]({{site.siteroot}}tutorials/coding/formatting.html) in most of the displayable items.

 > **Important!** Indentation is very important in YAML files, and is probably the most common thing that can get messed up.
-Another common mistake is to forget double quotes around a text string that contains special characters (like - or :).
+Another common mistake is to forget double quotes around a text string that contains special YAML characters (like - or :).

 ### Updating the Game